Videodock/tile-slider/README.md

 # Tile Slider

+> See the [v1 branch](https://github.com/Videodock/tile-slider/tree/v1) for the previous version

 ## Introduction

 `@videodock/tile-slider` is a React component of a performant and accessible slider for your React project.